What is the role of filled sand bags?

 See below the details:

-- Once the bag is filled, clear all the debris and sediment from that area where you’ll place the bags.
+- Once the bag is filled, clear all the debris and sediment from the area where you’ll place the bags.

 - Put a large piece of the sheet between the sandbags and the wall of your home.

-- Now carefully place the sandbags one on the other.
-Ensure that you tuck the open end beneath the filled bag and position it in the direction of the water.
+- Now, carefully place the sandbags one on the other.
+Ensure you tuck the open end beneath the filled bag and position it toward the water.

 - Place each bag over the other and create a strong, durable wall.